irai/arp/README.md

 monitor the local network for ARP changes and provide notifications when a MAC switch between online and offline.

+**NOTE: A new package [packet](https://github.com/irai/packet) has better arp spoofing support**
+This package is functional and useful for experimentation but all efforts going forward focus on [packet](https://github.com/irai/packet) which addresses many issues and in addition to arp spoofing it also support general packet mangling and dhcp4 and icmp6 spoofing.

 ## Force IP address change (IP spoofing)
 The most useful function is to force an IP address change by claiming the IP of a target MAC.
 It achieves this by persistently claiming the